 - 1. Ensure NCL is successfully installed on your computer. - 2.
 Ensure that the environment variable NCARG_ROOT is set to the location where NCL is installed on your computer.
-Typically (for cshrc shell), the command will
+Typically (for cshrc shell), the command will setenv NCARG_ROOT /usr/local/ncl 3.
+Create an NCL plotting script.

-- 3. Create an NCL plotting script. - 4.
-Run the NCL script you created:
+4. Run the NCL script you created: